Cozy Peach Kitchen

 • I like using bourbon in this cocktail because it's sweeter than whiskey, but whiskey does work as well.
 I imagine this cocktail would also go well with rum.

-• If you prefer a hot drink, simply use an equal amount of hot coffee and skip the ice cubes.
+• If you prefer a hot cocktail, simply use an equal amount of hot coffee and skip the ice cubes.

 Glass of cold brew with swirl of milk in it.